-Stock futures soar on Moderna’s vaccine update
+Dow nears 30K level as COVID-19 vaccine news fuels investor sentiment

 Walmart, Target & Home Depot top retail earnings this week

-Stock futures jumped after Moderna announced its COVID-19 vaccine was 94.5% effective in patients participating in its Phase III trials, this as parts of the country, including Oregon and New Mexico, announce new stay-at-home measures to curb the spread of the virus.
+Stocks jumped after Moderna announced its COVID-19 vaccine was 94.5% effective in patients participating in its Phase III trials lifting travel and other economically sensitive stocks that would benefit from a recovery.

 Continue Reading Below